lsst-sims/sims_featureScheduler_runs2.1/README.md

 Like ddf_quad, but removing almost all of the m5-limit so observations happen in bright time as well.

+## ddf_old_rot

+Like ddf_season_length, but using the old style of keeping a constant rotTelPos in a night rather than rotSkyPos.

 ## footprints

 Some new footprints with the galactic plane.
 Had to set the blob surveys to not force contiguous areas.